National Mapping and Testing of Astronomical Sites in Ethiopia (NMTASE): Introduction

 \section{Introduction}

-Ethiopia (referred to as the roof of Africa) has an advantageous location near the equator, which can have access to see the north and south sky at the same time and its expansive plateaus, towering up to 4,550 metres above sea level, combined with its prevailing dry weather, establish it as an exceptional region for premier astronomical observation sites on a global scale.
+Ethiopia holds a highly unique and stratagic positions in the global Astronomy ladscape, referred to as the roof of Africa.
+It has an advantageous location near the equator, which can have access to see the north and south sky at the same time and its expansive plateaus, towering up to 4,550 metres above sea level, combined with its prevailing dry weather, establish it as an exceptional region for premier astronomical observation sites on a global scale.
 Ethiopia has two sites ongoing, namely Entoto Mountain and the Lalibela site.
 However, due to the expansion of Addis Ababa (the Capital of Ethiopia) and Sululta cities, Entoto Observatory has been extremely affected by artificial light pollution.
 In the current project of searching for tests of astronomical sites under the Ethiopian Space Science and Geospatial Institute, we highlighted the importance of reserving the best astronomical pace for an optical observatory in addition to the Entoto observatory and Lalibela sites by setting 11 standard criteria \cite{aksaker2020global,kebede2002astronomy,vernin1995measuring,guessoum2014preliminary,abdelaziz2017search} and employing the multi-criteria decision analysis technique (MCDA) and detailed statistical analysis. \\ \\ In the meantime, we have successfully identified 21 promising locations as preliminary results based on six fundamental criteria: altitude, cloud cover, city light pollution, humidity, wind speed and direction, and slope.
 These carefully selected sites capitalise on Ethiopia's unique geographical features, including its equatorial proximity, elevated plateaus, and favourable weather conditions, while adhering to rigorous astronomical site evaluation standards.
 In this work, we also take into account multiple factors, such as atmospheric conditions, weather patterns, dark skies, altitude, and geographic positioning, to ensure that the selected mountains have good sustainability for the observatory establishment.
-This research project combines multi-criteria decision analysis (MCDA) and statistical analytics, utilising eleven key criteria to assess potential optical observatory sites.
+This research project combines MCDSA, utilising eleven key criteria to assess potential optical observatory sites.
+Particularly the three site places: Bauhit, Meseraia and T’at’a are very suitable places for optical astronomy possibly attract the golobe astronomy attaraction.
 Reliable data are collected from primary and secondary sources, including meteorological satellite data, on-site measurements, and astronomical surveys.
 NASA's comprehensive and user-friendly data (\url{https://power.larc.nasa.gov/dataaccess-viewer/}) has been specifically chosen as a valuable resource for the project due to its long-term records and diverse parameters.
 In the future, this work aims to improve the site selection process by incorporating additional parameters, such as seismic vulnerability, aerosol optical concentration, availability of infrastructure, diurnal temperature, and perceptible water vapour (PWV).
 Astronomical seeing \cite{vernin1995measuring,tillayev2021astronomical}, which is the most important assessment of the astronomical observatory, will be implemented for each selected mountain in the next phase of the work.
 The significance of these chosen areas for the astronomy community is profound, offering valuable resources for research and presenting enticing prospects for astronomical tourism in addition to sustainable scientific development. \\ \\